10 Best Racquet Sport Shoes for Boys

 Maintenance and Longevity

-Court shoes last longer when they are allowed to dry naturally between uses.
-Stuffing damp shoes with newspaper and keeping them out of direct sunlight or hot cars preserves the midsole foam and prevents upper materials from cracking.
+Court shoes last longer when allowed to dry naturally between uses.
+Stuffing damp shoes with newspaper and keeping them out of direct sunlight or hot cars preserves midsole foam and prevents upper materials from cracking.
 Cleaning the outsole regularly with a soft brush removes dust and grit that can reduce traction on indoor courts.
 Most junior players will outgrow their shoes before the materials fail, but if the tread becomes smooth or the midsole feels flat and unresponsive, it is time to replace the pair to avoid injury.

 Reading Reviews Reliably